-But are there foods that boost your immune system naturally, or vitamins that do the work, or actual physical steps you can take to steel your immune system for the chilly, germy days ahead?
-Turns out, there are.
-Read on for the best ways to outsmart cold and the flu this winter and you'll be better prepared than you ever have been — and so will your family.
+But are there foods that boost your immune system naturally, vitamins that do the work, or actual physical steps you can take to steel your immune system for the chilly, germy days ahead?
+Turns out, those are all great options.
+You should also know what not to do that can boost your immune system naturally — plus the one must-do that you should practice all year to stay healthy.

-Take a multi.
-This one step can correct common nutritional shortages that weaken the immune system, reducing your risk of infections — including seasonal colds and the flu — 76 percent.
+Take a multi: This one step can correct common nutritional shortages that weaken the immune system, reducing your risk of infections — including seasonal colds and the flu — 76 percent.

-Up antibodies with hot chocolate.
-You don’t even have to drink it.
+Up antibodies with hot chocolate: You don’t even have to drink it.
 University of Westminster scientists found that simply getting a whiff of chocolate increases levels of the germ-fighting antibodies in your saliva.
 Talk about a delicious way to boost your immune system naturally!

-Ease up on exercise.
-As little as 30 minutes of exercise, four times weekly, boosts the function of infection-fighting white blood cells 55 percent.
+Ease up on exercise: As little as 30 minutes of exercise, four times weekly, boosts the function of infection-fighting white blood cells 55 percent.
 But there’s a catch: People who push themselves to exhaustion are six times more likely to develop upper respiratory tract infections than moderate exercisers — so, easy does it.

-You’re 80 percent less likely to get sick if you keep your stress levels low for a day or two each week, research shows.
+Be lazy on the weekend: You’re 80 percent less likely to get sick if you keep your stress levels low for a day or two each week, research shows.
 While stopping stress is a whole different ballgame, there are some good mood tricks that can go a long way.

-Make sure your hands are clean.
-Keep bugs at bay by washing your hands often (or use hand sanitizer when you can't get to a sink) and toss tissues after you use them.
+Make sure your hands are clean: Keep bugs at bay by washing your hands often (or use hand sanitizer when you can't get to a sink) and toss tissues after you use them.
 These two small measures make a big difference when it comes to fighting the spread of germs.

 This story originally appeared in our print magazine.
 We write about products we think our readers will like.
 If you buy them, we get a small share of the revenue from the supplier.